PrytulaYevhenii/formatingexceltable/README.md

 ## How It Works

+1. The application prompts for an Excel filename (can be relative or absolute path)
-1. The application creates a backup copy of the Excel file (adds "copy" to the filename)
+2. It creates a backup copy of the Excel file (adds " copy" before the file extension)
-2. The application reads the Excel file using ExcelJS
+3. The application reads the Excel file using ExcelJS
-3. For each of the first 3 worksheets, it finds the last row with data in columns 2 and 3
+4. For each of the first 3 worksheets, it finds the last row with data in columns 2 and 3
-4. It asks the user whether to use this row as a base
+5. It asks the user whether to use this row as a base
-5. New rows are added weekly until the target date is reached
+6. New rows are added weekly until the target date is reached
-6. Each new row gets a random time from the predefined list
+7. Each new row gets a random time from the predefined list
-7. Cell formatting and styles are preserved from the base row
+8. Cell formatting and styles are preserved from the base row

 ## Available Times